herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

 </p>

 We should even start to investigate performance metrics **before** we start modelling.
 Why?
-Our model is trained with a cost function; how it is learning really depend on how we tell it to distinguish between failure and success.
-Thus, this is all vital for the modelling itself, not only the evaluation of the results.
+Our model is trained with a cost function; how it's learning really depends on how we tell it to distinguish between failure and success.
+Thus, performance metrics are vital for the modelling itself, not only the evaluation of the results.

-In this post, we will keep the Feynman quote in mind when investigating the performance metrics of classification models.
+In this post, we will keep the Feynman quote above in mind when investigating the performance metrics of classification models.
 Binary classification models, to be precise, in a supervised learning context.
 Such models are rather intuitive and well suited to problems we often face in both business and academia.

 ## Evaluation 101